 What About Lemon Laws?

-You might have heard of the Cooling-off Rule by the Federal Trade Commission (FTC) stating that consumers have the right to cancel certain sales for a refund in three days.
-Nevertheless, private automobile sales are not covered by this rule.
-[2]
+You might have heard of the Federal Trade Commission (FTC) ‘s cooling-off rule, which states that consumers have the right to cancel certain sales for a refund within three days.
+Nevertheless, private automobile sales are not covered by the cooling-off rule.

 Get Yourself in the Driving Seat